Is a Masters in Leadership Worth It?

 An introduction to core theories and concepts in leading and managing.
 Aimed at program beginners, it lays the groundwork for advanced studies.
 The course includes readings, videos, interactive forums, and practical activities.
 It encourages self-paced learning, allowing students to apply insights to their own growth.

 This subject blends career and personal growth with professional skills.
 It starts with personalised 360-degree feedback.
 This shapes the development path students follow.
-They compile an e-portfolio to track skills progress.
+Students compile an e-portfolio to track skills progress.
 The unit focuses on self-assessment of leadership styles and enhancing communication for better professional networks.
 Assessments include a 2500-word reflection and a similar-sized portfolio, each worth 50%.

 Learn to apply research methods to workplace challenges.
 The subject explores qualitative and quantitative approaches, ethics, literature reviews, and planning.
 It requires 150 hours of study, including lectures, podcasts, and discussion boards on the online platform.